thinktecture/relayserver/docs/modules.md

 * `IConnectorTransport`
   Used to receive responses and acknowledgement messages from a connected tenant.

-RelayServer comes with a single implementation based on the SignalR Core protocol.
+RelayServer comes with a single implementation based on the ASP.NET Core SignalR protocol.

 ## Connector Modules